numbats/bf/week11/activities.md

 1. Review the model for US gasoline data from last week to now be a dynamic harmonic regression model.

-2. Turn the half hourly electricity data into weekly data using the following code.
+2. Turn the half hourly electricity data into daily data using the following code.
 Try and understand what each line does.

     ```r
     vic_elec_daily <- vic_elec |>